 We recently stayed at the glamorous five-star QT Gold Coast in Surfers Paradise, giving one of their newly refurbished Suites a try.
 At the risk of sounding corny, it was pretty sweet!

 If you’ve ever stayed at the QT Sydney or Melbourne, with their sleek, sexy decor and ‘Alice in Wonderland’ approach to scale, you’re in for bit of a shock.
-The Gold Coast is nothing like them, instead opting for a bright and breezy beach-chic style.
+This property is nothing like them, instead opting for a bright and breezy beach-chic style.
 That’s a good thing.

 QT Gold Coast is very much a product of its location – dark timbers and velvet cushions just wouldn’t cut it here.
 A vintage kombi with surfboards on the roof instantly sets the tone when you pull up to the entrance, followed by a light-filled lobby with colourful coffee shop in the corner, a plastic-fantastic astro-turfed seating area, and staff in retro jumpsuits.